sharmasourabh/redwood-blog/README.md

 - `yarn rw test`
   - Executes the unit tests
   - `yarn rw test --coverage --coverageReporters=html`  for coverage and html report

+- `yarn rw console`
+  - Redwood Console.
+Standard Node console but with most of Redwood's internals already imported and ready to go!
+Most importantly, that includes the database

 # README